Aracom Amplifiers Crank it up! Header

 Marshall amplifiers during the Plexi Era:

-· JTM 45 with either 5881, KT66 or 6L6 output tubes and a GZ34 rectifier tube;
+· JTM 45 with a pair of either 6L6, 5881 or KT66 output tubes and a GZ34 tube rectifier tube;

-· JTM 45-100, a 100 watt amp, was initially equipped with KT66 output tubes and later switched to EL34 output tubes and solid state rectifier.
+· JTM 45-100, a 100 watt amp, equipped with four KT66 output tubes and solid state rectifier

 Most versions of these amplifiers were sold as head cabinet, with a smaller quantity sold configured as combos.
 The most famous combo was the JTM 45 Tremolo 2x12 played by Eric Clapton when he was with John Mayall's Blues Breaker group; hence, this amplifier is referred to as the "Blues Breaker".
 During this period, the JTM 45 and JTM 50 were offered with and without tremolo, in both head and combo versions.
 The 18w was available with Tremolo and as a combo version only.